-- 3. Students will be informed of appropriate opportunities for service by the nursing faculty and coordinator of nursing as they become available.
+3. Students will be informed of appropriate opportunities for service by the nursing faculty and Director of nursing as they become available.
 However, it is the student's responsibility to seek out appropriate service opportunities themselves.
-Examples of appropriate activities are listed below, but are not limited to the provided list.
-Community service activities must be related to civic or health care. - 4.
-If the student wants to do something not mentioned on the approved list, the activity must be preapproved by the coordinator for nursing who is responsible for community service. - 5.
+Examples of appropriate activities are listed below but are not limited to the provided list.
+Community service activities must be related to civic or health care.

+- 4. If the student wants to do something not mentioned on the approved list, the activity must be preapproved by the director of nursing prior to completing the activity. - 5.
 The Community Service Form (included with this document) should be filled out completely by the student, signed by a representative at the organization where the student volunteered. - 6.
-If the documentation is not complete, the student will not receive credit for the community service. - 7.
+If the documentation is not complete, the student will not receive credit for community service. - 7.
 Students are not to perform any nursing skills at any community service activity unless accompanied by nursing faculty.